Consensys/linea-ens/packages/linea-ens-contracts/README.md

 - DNSResolver = Experimental support is available for hosting DNS domains on the Ethereum blockchain via ENS.
 [The more detail](https://veox-ens.readthedocs.io/en/latest/dns.html) is on the old ENS doc.

 ## Developer guide

-### Prettier pre-commit hook

-This repo runs a husky precommit to prettify all contract files to keep them consistent.
-Add new folder/files to `prettier format` script in package.json.
-If you need to add other tasks to the pre-commit script, add them to `.husky/pre-commit`

 ### How to setup